 The tongue is like a loose cannon on the wave-tossed ship.
 It can help you but also quickly turn against your best interests and those around them if they’re not careful with what’s coming out of their mouth!

-Solomon, the wisdom king knew a gentle tongue was one that gave life but when used in an evil manner it could break someone’s spirit.
+Solomon, the wise king knew a gentle tongue was one that gave life but when used in an evil manner it could break someone’s spirit.
 At least it breaks their resistance to perversion.

 The tongue and the words used can be profanity-laced or grace-filled.
 The choice is purely up to us.
 It is a matter of personal choice and should be Spirit-led.
 Remember that: